Please note: All images in these galleries are copyright © Jon Woodhams. All rights reserved.

 Artist Statement: I don’t know what exactly it is about abstract art that appeals to me so much.
 As an artist, I love that I am creating something ex nihilo—from nothing.
 I love the freedom, the pure discovery of combining shapes, movement, colors into something beautiful or intriguing that comes purely from my imagination.
 I am particularly drawn to the unique symmetry of the square format for my work.
 I also love vintage things (especially old cars, old phones and radios, and old cameras), so my photography tends to focus on things like that, though I also shoot macros and other types of photography.

 Artist Bio: Jon Woodhams is an artist and photographer whose work has sold in New Zealand, Ireland, England, Germany, Canada, and across the United States.
 Jon grew up in a small central-Michigan town, in the shadow of the auto plants of Lansing and the cereal factories of Battle Creek.
 He studied the fine arts at a private Chicago-area college and lived in Colorado Springs and Brooklyn before coming to Memphis in 2012.
 He is a member of Artists’ Link and Bartlett Art Association.
 His work was featured in the Crosstown Arts exhibit Color Schemes: The Intensity of Color, and two of his photographs were purchased for inclusion in the permanent collection at Christian Brothers University’s Beverly and Sam Ross Gallery.
-When not creating art or shooting photos, he is a book editor for a small publisher based in New York City and Connecticut.
+When not creating art or shooting photos, he is a freelance book editor working with several publishing houses.

 Recent Solo Exhibits: Memphis Botanic Garden (Fratelli's Café), Bartlett Performing Arts and Conference Center, Lucius E. and Elsie C. Burch, Jr. Library in Collierville, TN,.
-Also: group shows at Memphis Botanic Garden, InSight Gallery, Trezevant Manor, Christian Brothers University's Beverly and Sam Ross Gallery, and the FourSights exhibit at Gallery Ten Ninety One (Cordova-Memphis, TN).
+Also: group shows at Memphis Botanic Garden, InSight Gallery, Trezevant Manor, Christian Brothers University's Beverly and Sam Ross Gallery, and the FourSights exhibits at Gallery Ten Ninety One (Cordova-Memphis, TN): 2017, 2019, 2021, and 2023.
 Also featured in Crosstown Arts' "Color Schemes" exhibit, November 2019 to February 2020.